Skip to main content

 • Students scoring 51%–60% should meet with their lead advisor, the learning strategist and tutors to adjust their study plan to be ready to take Step 1 on or before April 2, 2025.
 Students may be able to participate in the IU School of Medicine Step Up Program depending on availability.

 • Students who score 50% or below are at the highest risk for failing Step 1.
-To allow students the maximum amount of time to prepare, students who score 50% and below will be scheduled for a vacation month in rotation 1 (R1) of Phase 2 to be used for additional study time.
+To allow students the maximum amount of time to prepare, students who score 50% and below will be scheduled for an unscheduled block month in rotation 1 (R1) of Phase 2 to be used for additional study time.
 We strongly recommend enrolling in the Step Up Program.

 Using the CBSSA as part of your exam preparation